Autoware

 sudo apt-get install python3-rocker

-Section C: CARLA and Autoware preparation and compilation
+Section B: CARLA and Autoware preparation and compilation

 Pull CARLA docker to host machine: